KacperFKorban/kacperfkorban.github.io/docs/rootdoc.md

 I'm Kacper Korban.
-I am a PhD student at EPFL (SystemF/LAMP).
+I am a PhD student in [SystemF](https://systemf.epfl.ch/) at EPFL.

 My interests are in between formal verification (interactive theorem proving) and programming languages (compilers and types).